i-ScriptALot/Get-DownTime/README.md

 # Get-DownTime
-Calculate time a Windows device was down
+Calculate the time a Windows device was down